Mellissa Prunty

 Lesley is clinical lead for children with complex neuro-physical-learning disabilities who attend special schools, providing assessment and intervention in specialist seating, postural care, manual handling, and assistive technology/play.
 OT Busy Hands Extra Extra has been designed for children with multisensory needs.

 Lesley joined the NHA committee as part of publications and inset training.
 She launched a regional NHA handwriting interest group for schools and health professionals.
-She enjoys her role as a private handwriting tutor.
+She enjoys her role as a private handwriting tutor, tailoring sessions to meet the individual child/young person’s interests and needs, praising effort as well as progress, and recognising that handwriting remains a powerful vehicle by which to enhance self-esteem, engagement with learning, participation in school life, and access study skills/revision.

 Amanda McLeod